 Avery Dennison Corp (AVY) Director Sells $3,173,400.00 in Stock

-Avery Dennison Corp (NYSE:AVY) Director Dean A. Scarborough sold 30,000 shares of the company’s stock in a transaction that occurred on Monday, March 26th.
+Avery Dennison Corp (NYSE:AVY) Director Dean A. Scarborough sold 30,000 shares of the firm’s stock in a transaction that occurred on Monday, March 26th.
 The stock was sold at an average price of $105.78, for a total value of $3,173,400.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Following the transaction, the director now owns 106,953 shares of the company’s stock, valued at approximately $11,313,488.34.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.

 Avery Dennison (NYSE:AVY) last posted its earnings results on Wednesday, January 31st.
-The industrial products company reported $1.33 EPS for the quarter, beating analysts’ consensus estimates of $1.25 by $0.08.
-The firm had revenue of $1.74 billion during the quarter, compared to the consensus estimate of $1.70 billion.
+The industrial products company reported $1.33 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.25 by $0.08.
 Avery Dennison had a return on equity of 42.26% and a net margin of 4.26%.
-The company’s quarterly revenue was up 11.9% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.99 EPS. equities analysts expect that Avery Dennison Corp will post 5.88 EPS for the current fiscal year.
+The firm had revenue of $1.74 billion during the quarter, compared to analysts’ expectations of $1.70 billion.
+During the same period in the previous year, the firm earned $0.99 earnings per share.
+The company’s revenue was up 11.9% on a year-over-year basis. sell-side analysts forecast that Avery Dennison Corp will post 5.88 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, March 21st.
-Stockholders of record on Wednesday, March 7th were given a dividend of $0.45 per share.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 21st.
+Shareholders of record on Wednesday, March 7th were paid a $0.45 dividend.
 The ex-dividend date was Tuesday, March 6th.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 1.70%.
-Avery Dennison’s dividend payout ratio is currently 57.51%.
+This represents a $1.80 dividend on an annualized basis and a yield of 1.73%.
+Avery Dennison’s payout ratio is 36.00%.

-Several hedge funds and other institutional investors have recently bought and sold shares of AVY.
-Cubist Systematic Strategies LLC raised its holdings in Avery Dennison by 19.7% during the 3rd quarter.
-Cubist Systematic Strategies LLC now owns 2,843 shares of the industrial products company’s stock valued at $280,000 after buying an additional 468 shares during the period.
-Sit Investment Associates Inc. raised its holdings in Avery Dennison by 6.1% during the 4th quarter.
-Sit Investment Associates Inc. now owns 8,265 shares of the industrial products company’s stock valued at $949,000 after buying an additional 475 shares during the period.
-Ferguson Wellman Capital Management Inc. raised its holdings in Avery Dennison by 0.7% during the 4th quarter.
-Ferguson Wellman Capital Management Inc. now owns 71,860 shares of the industrial products company’s stock valued at $8,254,000 after buying an additional 475 shares during the period.
-BKD Wealth Advisors LLC raised its holdings in Avery Dennison by 17.8% during the 4th quarter.
-BKD Wealth Advisors LLC now owns 3,168 shares of the industrial products company’s stock valued at $364,000 after buying an additional 479 shares during the period.
-Finally, Norinchukin Bank The raised its holdings in Avery Dennison by 7.4% during the 4th quarter.
-Norinchukin Bank The now owns 7,067 shares of the industrial products company’s stock valued at $812,000 after buying an additional 489 shares during the period.
-Hedge funds and other institutional investors own 85.95% of the company’s stock.
+Hedge funds have recently bought and sold shares of the company.
+West Oak Capital LLC boosted its position in shares of Avery Dennison by 114.3% during the fourth quarter.
+West Oak Capital LLC now owns 1,500 shares of the industrial products company’s stock worth $172,000 after buying an additional 800 shares during the period.
+Focused Wealth Management Inc acquired a new position in shares of Avery Dennison during the fourth quarter worth about $184,000.
+Univest Corp of Pennsylvania acquired a new position in shares of Avery Dennison during the fourth quarter worth about $205,000.
+Meridian Investment Counsel Inc. acquired a new position in shares of Avery Dennison during the fourth quarter worth about $206,000.
+Finally, Bank of Stockton acquired a new position in shares of Avery Dennison during the fourth quarter worth about $206,000.
+85.95% of the stock is owned by institutional investors.

-Several research analysts have weighed in on AVY shares.
-Barclays upped their price target on Avery Dennison from $135.00 to $140.00 and gave the stock an “overweight” rating in a research note on Monday, February 12th.
-Zacks Investment Research downgraded Avery Dennison from a “buy” rating to a “hold” rating in a research note on Friday, January 5th.
-Bank of America upped their price target on Avery Dennison from $128.00 to $133.00 and gave the stock a “buy” rating in a research note on Thursday, February 1st.
+Several equities analysts have issued reports on the company.
+JPMorgan Chase downgraded Avery Dennison from a “neutral” rating to an “underweight” rating and set a $113.00 price objective for the company. in a research report on Thursday, February 1st.
+Zacks Investment Research upgraded Avery Dennison from a “hold” rating to a “buy” rating and set a $136.00 price objective for the company in a research report on Monday, January 22nd.
 UBS started coverage on Avery Dennison in a research report on Thursday, January 18th.
 They set a “buy” rating and a $135.00 target price for the company.
-Finally, JPMorgan Chase & Co. upgraded Avery Dennison from an “underweight” rating to a “neutral” rating in a research report on Monday, February 12th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating, five have given a buy rating and one has issued a strong buy rating to the company’s stock.
-Avery Dennison currently has a consensus rating of “Buy” and a consensus price target of $122.00.
+Bank of America boosted their target price on Avery Dennison from $128.00 to $133.00 and gave the stock a “buy” rating in a research report on Thursday, February 1st.
+Finally, Barclays boosted their target price on Avery Dennison from $135.00 to $140.00 and gave the stock an “overweight” rating in a research report on Monday, February 12th.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating, five have given a buy rating and one has given a strong buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $121.78.

-COPYRIGHT VIOLATION WARNING: This story was first published by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this story on another domain, it was illegally stolen and reposted in violation of U.S. & international trademark & copyright laws.
-The original version of this story can be viewed at https://macondaily.com/2018/03/26/avery-dennison-corp-avy-director-sells-3173400-00-in-stock.html.
+TRADEMARK VIOLATION WARNING: This report was first published by Macon Daily and is owned by of Macon Daily.
+If you are reading this report on another website, it was illegally stolen and reposted in violation of United States and international trademark and copyright laws.
+The legal version of this report can be read at https://macondaily.com/2018/04/02/avery-dennison-corp-avy-director-sells-3173400-00-in-stock-updated.html.

 Avery Dennison Corporation produces and sells pressure-sensitive materials worldwide.
 The company's Label and Graphic Materials segment offers pressure-sensitive label and packaging materials; and graphics and reflective products under the Fasson, JAC, Avery Dennison, and Mactac brands.
 It also offers durable cast and reflective films.